isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/c-inst-snsr/c-inst-snsr.md

 ---
 description: You install Sensor on the same computer as the server whose activity you want to measure.
-seo-description: You install Sensor on the same computer as the server whose activity you want to measure.
-seo-title: Installing Sensor
 solution: Insight
 title: Installing Sensor
 uuid: 8d500fd0-daa0-453b-8284-b3f112a358ce